DNA dividends

 Early intervention also prevents unhelpful pain avoidance strategies — such as reduced physical activity and compensatory postures — which increase the risk of prolonged musculoskeletal issues.

-With the Office of National Statistics estimating that 23.3 million working days are lost annually due to these conditions, the potential business benefits of better care, and personalised support to prevent them, are enormous.6
+With the Office of National Statistics estimating that 23.3 million working days are lost annually due to these conditions, the potential business benefits of better care, and personalised support to prevent them, are enormous.3

 Better outcomes

 My Bupa is another real-world example of digital technology delivering better outcomes.
-This one-stop app enables users to access personalised services and information through Blua digital health care and other resources.
+This one-stop app enables users to access personalised services and information through Blua digital healthcare and other resources.

-Rishi says, “Looking ahead, the potential benefits of mining data and using digital technologies to deliver proactive advice to protect against ill-health and personalised care when problems arise, are enormous.
+Looking ahead, the potential benefits of mining data and using digital technologies to deliver proactive advice to protect against ill-health and personalised care when problems arise, are enormous.

 Sensitivity to medicines

-“What was once science fiction, is fast becoming science fact.
-In the not-too-distant future all babies could have their genome sequenced at birth to look for inherited disease, their sensitivity to medicines and to identify the diseases and conditions they are likely to develop.”
+What was once science fiction, is fast becoming science fact.
+In the not-too-distant future all babies could have their genome sequenced at birth to look for inherited disease, their sensitivity to medicines and to identify the diseases and conditions they are likely to develop.

 Bupa know-how